Battle of al-Qadisiyyah: Sasanian counteroffensive in Mesopotamia

 When Heraclius launched his offensive in May 636, Yazdegerd could not coordinate on time, so the plan was not carried out as planned.
 Meanwhile, Umar allegedly had knowledge of this alliance and devised his own plan to counteract it.
 He wanted to finish the Byzantines first, and later deal with the Persians separately.
 Accordingly, he sent 6,000 soldiers as reinforcements to his army in Yarmouk who were facing off the Byzantine army.
 Simultaneously, Umar engaged Yazdegerd III, ordering Sa'd ibn Abi Waqqas to enter in peace negotiations with him by inviting him to convert to Islam.
 (Note: This was not a tactic of deception but an implementation of the command of Muhammad, who used to order his troops to call the enemy to Islam before engaging them in battle.)
 Heraclius, fearing the above-mentioned scenario had instructed his general Vahan not to engage in battle with Muslims and await his orders.
 However, Vahan, witnessing fresh reinforcements for the Muslims arriving daily from Madinah, felt compelled to attack the Muslim forces before they got too strong.
 Heraclius's imperial army was annihilated at Battle of Yarmouk in August 636, three months before the battle of Qadisiyyah, therefore ending the Roman Emperor's offensive in the west.
 Undeterred, Yazdegerd continued to execute his plan of attack and concentrated armies near his capital Ctesiphon.
-A large force was put under the control of veteran general Rostam and was cantoned at Valashabad near Ctesiphon.
+A large force was put under the control of veteran general Rustam and was cantoned at Valashabad near Ctesiphon.
 Receiving news of preparations for a massive counterattack, Umar ordered Muthana to abandon Iraq and retreat to the edge of the Arabian Desert.
 The Iraqi campaign would be addressed at a later date.